A to Z of Destinations

 Machu Picchu and the Inca Trail

 Should certain places be off-limits to travellers with children?
-Family Man tackles a taboo subject
+Family Man Will Gray tackles a taboo subject.
+Do you agree?

 Some things in travel simply don’t mix: winter sun and Svalbard, Disney cruises and Somalia, budget travel and Antarctica… When it comes to family travel, plenty of people would probably lump ‘toddlers and long-haul flights’ on the same pile of mismatches.